 You hate your job

 If you hate your job, where you have to be 5 or more days a week, it can have a negative impact on your overall outlook on life, making you feel stuck and leading you to believe that your life is hard.
+You shouldn’t stay in a job you hate.
+Always remember you have options.

 Tip: Be proactive about your situation and begin your job search immediately.
 In the meantime, start building an emergency fund.
 Once you have enough money saved to cover your basic expenses for 2-3 months, whether or not you have found a new job, you can give your notice.
 This allows you time to focus exclusively on finding a new job if you haven’t yet.
 Consider that a part-time job can provide some additional income while you’re searching.